-In order to mitigate cost pressures, OCTA's Project Controls Department monitors and adjusts project cost escalation assumptions according to market trends.
+To mitigate cost pressures, OCTA's Project Controls Department monitors and adjusts project cost escalation assumptions according to market trends.
 Project Controls' cost estimating process uses historical information, as well as current trends in the market, and follows a consistent and defined process.
 Looking back at the last 20 years, OCTA's cost estimates have included a three percent escalation, which, on average during this timeframe, provided the appropriate escalation to deliver projects successfully.
-Using 3.5 percent for construction escalation, as well as incorporating contingency based on the project type and complexity, is staff's best estimate using industry standards on cost estimating.
+Currently, using 3.5 percent for construction escalation, as well as incorporating contingency based on the project type and complexity, is staff's best estimate using industry standards on cost estimating.
+Additionally, to further protect against potential cost increases in our freeway capital program, staff incorporated an 11 percent program level expense line item in the cash flow for an economic uncertainty allowance.